MetLife Stadium: Soccer

+On July 19, 2015, the stadium hosted hosted two quarter-final matches of the 2015 CONCACAF Gold Cup.
+Trinidad and Tobago played Panama to a 1–1 draw with Panama winning on penalties 6–5.
+The second match saw Mexico defeat Costa Rica 1–0.

-On August 3, 2016, MetLife Stadium hosted a 2016 International Champions Cup match between Real Madrid and F.C.
-Bayern Munich.
-Real Madrid won the match 1–0.
+On August 3, 2016, MetLife Stadium hosted a 2016 International Champions Cup match between Real Madrid and FC Bayern Munich; Real Madrid won the match 1–0.

 On July 22, 2017, a match of the 2017 International Champions Cup was played between FC Barcelona and Juventus.
 Barcelona won the match 2–1 in front of 82,104 fans.

 MetLife Stadium hosted two matches as part of the 2018 International Champions Cup.
-The first match on July 25, 2018, between Manchester City F.C. and Liverpool F.C., with it ending 2–1 in favor of Liverpool, and the second match on August 7, 2018, between Real Madrid C.F. and A.S.
-Roma, also ending in a 2–1 victory for Real Madrid.
+The first match on July 25, 2018, between Manchester City F.C. and Liverpool F.C., with it ending 2–1 in favor of Liverpool, and the second match on August 7, 2018, between Real Madrid and AS Roma, also ending in a 2–1 victory for Real Madrid.

 On September 7, 2018, the stadium hosted the United States and Brazil in an international friendly match as part of U.S. Soccer's "Kickoff Series", which Brazil won by a score of 2–0 with goals from Roberto Firmino and Neymar.

-On September 11, 2018, the stadium hosted an international friendly between Colombia and Argentina.
+On September 11, the stadium hosted an international friendly between Colombia and Argentina.

-On July 29, 2019, during the 2019 International Champions Cup, the stadium hosted the first Madrid Derby held outside of Europe between Real Madrid and Atlético Madrid, which Atlético won 7–3.
+On July 29, 2019, during the 2019 International Champions Cup, the stadium hosted the first Madrid derby held outside of Europe between Real Madrid and Atlético Madrid, which Atlético won 7–3.
+On September 6, MetLife Stadium hosted the 70th all time meeting of the United States and Mexico with Mexico winning 3–0 in front of a crowd of 47,960.

+On July 23, 2023, the stadium hosted an international friendly between Premier League clubs Manchester United and Arsenal in front of a stadium soccer record crowd of 82,262 with United winning 2–0.

-On September 6, 2019, MetLife Stadium hosted the 70th all time meeting of the United States and Mexico with Mexico winning 3–0 in front of a crowd of 47,960.
+On August 3, 2024, MetLife Stadium hosted a preseason match of El Clásico between Barcelona and Real Madrid with Barcelona winning 2–1 in front of 82,154 fans.

+MetLife Stadium was one of 12 venues that hosted the 2025 FIFA Club World Cup, including the final won by Chelsea.